-The first afternoon on the ship following the sail away party (you soon learn there are parties for everything, and on every night of the cruise) I got straight to business, putting on my bikini and heading directly to the Lido Deck, book and cocktail in hand.
+The first afternoon on the ship following the sail away party (you soon learn there are parties for everything and on every night of the cruise) I got straight to business, putting on my bikini and heading directly to the Lido Deck, book, and cocktail at hand.

 The next day then was a beautiful beach trip to the island of Lifou and one of its stunning white sand beaches where you were able to snorkel straight from the beach.
-While there’s snorkel and flipper hire onboard the cruise ship however I’d brought my own goggles and being a pretty proficient swimmer had a blast exploring the reef by myself.
+There are snorkel and flippers for hire on board the ship, however, I’d brought my own goggles and being a pretty proficient swimmer had a blast exploring the reef by myself.
 There was some pretty cool looking coral with plenty of colourful fish and a turtle or two closer to the jetty to see.

 After all of the excitement of the past few days island hopping I was happy to sink back into my routine of relaxation and eating on the return to Brisbane.
 With a couple more parties (Jazz Age and the Farewell send off) it was a fitting way to end one of the best trips I’ve ever had.